wangziqi2013/wangziqi2013.github.io/_posts/2020-09-06-micro-pages.markdown

 paper proposes that the physical address page frames be further divided into smaller, 1KB "micro pages", which is the basic unit of access tracking and data migration.

+We first introduce the base line system.
+This paper assumes that the DRAM operates with open page policy, with the row size being 8KB.
+Virtual memory page sizes for both virtual and physical address spaces are 4KB.
+Micro-pages are boundary-aligned, 1KB segments on the physical address space.
+The memory controller extracts bits 15 - 28 of a 32-bit physical address as the row ID.